5 WAYS TO SUPPORT MONARCH CONSERVATION:

-WHAT'S SO SPECIAL ABOUT MILKWEED?
 Once you make the connection between milkweed and monarchs, it's easy to see that this plant is a superpower in the world of pollinators.
-The monarchs's interdependence with this plant means that milkweed is the only host plant capable of sustaining its larvae.
+The monarch's interdependence with this plant means that milkweed is the only host plant capable of sustaining its larvae.
 You can support monarchs by planting milkweed!
 Monarchs usually lay only one egg per plant to ensure each new larva has plenty to eat.
-So we need gardeners, schools, and municipalities across North America to get involved by planting milkweed and creating pollinator-friendly habitats for monarchs and other pollinators to thrive!
+We need gardeners, schools, and municipalities across North America to get involved by planting milkweed and creating pollinator-friendly habitats for monarchs and other pollinators to survive and thrive!